cobcob/GCData_Project/CodeBook.md

 The output of the code run_analysis.R is the file CourseProject_Tidy.txt.
 The contents of this file are as follows:

--*subject*
+- *subject*
     Indicates the person to whom the row of data pertains.
 '''
-    Values are the numbers 1 through 30.
+    Values are:
+    1 to 30 as integers.
     Actual names are not recorded.
 '''

--*activity*
+- *activity*
 Indicates the activity to which the data pertains for that person
 '''
     Values are:
         1. WALKING
         2. WALKING_UPSTAIRS